 A registered American Shetland can be no taller than 46 inches.
 Shetland Ponies are not measured by “hands” as other horses are.
 Even though the Classic is more directly related and not bred with other breeds of horse, the ones you see today are not like those Shetland Island Ponies of the 1800s.

 Your Shetland Pony, for the most part, needs the same grooming as any other horse.
 They need to be washed, combed, and cared for as you would any pet.
 They need regular vaccinations, de-worming, and veterinary care like all horse do.

-The only thing that I can say you might want to pay more attention to is your Shetland Pony’s feet.
+You might want to pay more attention to your Shetland Pony’s feet.
 They require more care.
 Miniature horses are a little more delicate in that area than their larger cousins.
 This requires daily care, so if you are thinking of getting your own Shetland Pony, please note that with it comes responsibility for their care.

 Picking out your pony’s feet is one of the most important things you will do for your Shetland Pony.
-You may have to do it for an active pony several times per day.
-You should check your pony’s feet before you ride him/her every single time.
+You may end up needing to do it several times per day for an active pony.
+You should check your pony’s feet before you ride, every single time.
 Make sure there is no debris stuck in their hooves.

 You will need to purchase a hoof pick.
 It’s a sharpened curved tool especially made for this task.
 Always use the pick aimed away from you as you should with any sharp object or tool.
 You will also need a hoof brush.
 Later in this article I will tell you how and when each tool should be used.
 The other item you will need is hoof oil.
 You can purchase it from your local feed store most likely.
 If not, ask your Veterinarian.

 Not checking hooves can result in serious problems for your Shetland Pony.
 The irritation caused by even the smallest pebble can lead to infection and injury.
 Think of how it feels to have a pebble in your shoe, then multiply that by ten.